RAPTOR: A Foundation Policy for Quadrotor Control: Results

 \subsection{Deployment}

-To show the robustness and adaptability of the foundation policy that results from applying the RAPTOR framework, we deploy the foundation policy onto $10$ different real quadrotors and $2$ different simulators (cf. Figure \ref{fig:quadrotor-table}) showing Simulation-to-Reality (Sim2Real) and Simulation-to-Simulation (Sim2Sim) transfer.
-We aim to strain the adaptation capabilities of the foundation policy as much as possible by testing across a wide range of parameters:
+To show the robustness and adaptability of the foundation policy that results from applying the RAPTOR framework, we deploy the foundation policy onto $10$ different real quadrotors and $2$ different simulators (see Figure \ref{fig:quadrotor-table}) showing Simulation-to-Reality (Sim2Real) and Simulation-to-Simulation (Sim2Sim) transfer.
+We aim to strain the adaptation capabilities of the foundation policy as much as possible by testing across a wide range of parameters: \begin{enumerate} \item A quantitatively wide range of parameters: weight ($31.9$ g - $2.4$ kg), size ($65$ mm - $500$ mm), and thrust-to-weight ($\approx 1.75$ - $12$). \item A qualitatively diverse set of features: flight controller (PX4, Betaflight, Crazyflie, M5StampFly), state estimator (EKF, Mahony, Madgwick), motor type (brushed and brushless), flexible frame, and mixing two- and three-blade propellers. \end{enumerate}